|

 will be included only if the named property is not defined or its value is

-- properties that follow this line until next
+not equal to the specified value.[/] - properties that follow this line until next

 condition tag or until the end of the file will be included regarless